HMS Rose (1712)

-HMS Rose was a member of the Gibraltar Group of 24-gun sixth rates.
+HMS Rose was a 24-gun sixth-rate frigate of the Royal Navy.
 After commissioning she spent her career in Home waters and North America on trade protection duties.
 She was rebuilt at Woolwich between 1722 and 1724.
 After her rebuild she served in Home Waters, North America, West Indies and the Mediterranean on trade protection.
 She was sold in 1744.
 Rose was the eleventh vessel so named, the first being a 'King's ship' 1222.

 Construction

 She was ordered on 29 September 1711 from Chatham Dockyard to be built under the guidance of Benjamin Rosewell, Master Shipwright of Woolwich.
 She was launched on 25 April 1712.
 She was completed on 16 May 1712.

 Commissioned service

 She was commissioned in 1712 under the command of Commander Trywit Cyley, RN (promoted to Captain January 1713) for service in the North Sea, then to New England 1715 thru 1716.
 She returned in 1718 for a small repair at Deptford from February to March 1718 at a cost of £1,648.9.0d.
 Upon completion she was commissioned under Captain Thomas Whitney, RN for service in the Leeward Islands.
 She returned Home and was surveyed at Deptford in 1722.
 She was removed to Woolwich on 10 November 1722.